ffigura/Euler-deconvolution-python/README.md

 	General Python module containing the functions to compute de derivatives and Euler deconvolution.

-- synthetic_euler_python.py:
+- synthetic_test.py:
 	Python script to generate the synthetic results.
 The script loads the total-field anomaly of a synthetic model from the file "synthetic_data.dat" and computes the Euler deconvolution using the functions in "euler_python.py".
+The results are generated using the functions "plot_functions.py" for the plots and "estimates_statistics.py" to compute the statistics of the data.

+- plot_functions.py:
+	Python script to generate the figures in the synthetic tests results.

+- estimates_statistics.py:
+	Python script to compute the statistics over the classic and plateau plots.

 Test data:

 - synthetic_data.dat:
-		Synthetic magnetic data generated using the Python packaged "Fatiando a Terra": http://fatiando.org/.
+		Synthetic total-field anomaly data generated using the Python packaged "Fatiando a Terra": http://fatiando.org/.
 This data is an example used in the current publication.

 ## Getting the code